 A former president of the EIU Alumni Association board of directors, he is currently a member of the EIU's early childhood, elementary and middle level education faculty.
 Most recently Tim received the 2012 Distinguished Educator Award by the EIU Alumni Association.
-Tim is currently serving his second year on the Foundation Board of Directors.
-He is currently serving as Secretary on the Executive Committee.
-He also serves on the Finance/Audit, Board Development and Real Estate Committees and as the Liaison to the Annuitant's Association.
-He formerly served on the Investment and Real Estate Committees.
+Tim is currently serving his third year on the Foundation Board of Directors.
+He is currently serving as Secretary.
+He serves as the Chair of the Real Estate Committee as well as serving on the Board Development Committee and continues to serve as the Liaison to the Annuitant's Association.
+He also served on the Finance/Audit and Investment Committees.

 Timothy Burke - Evanston, Illinois